sitasaini001/python-social-network-analysis/README.md

 6 **Analyzing the Final Collected Data**
  Wrap up with exploratory data analysis — summarize trends, visualize patterns, and draw                                                                           conclusions from the Bangalore dataset.

+**Learning Outcomes**
+By completing both projects, you will be able to:

+-Clean and preprocess real-world social network data using Python -Model social graphs and implement graph traversal algorithms -Build recommendation engines for users and content -Scrape, parse, and structure raw data without external libraries -Perform exploratory data analysis and surface meaningful insights